dvci/shc-web-verifier/README.md

 ### Update CQL library

 Script to convert CQL to ELM and write results to src/output-elm.
+Requires Docker to be running locally.

 `yarn translate`